acsqdotme/today/README.md

 nextweek  # Pretty print next week's journals
 ```

-Run `man today` for more detailed information.
+See the `today` manpage for more detailed information.